Skip to main content

 Shares and securities

-A description, but not value, of shares or securities in a company, undertaking or organisation that may be significant to, of relevance to, or bear upon, the work or operation of the devolved public body (including the registered name of the company in which you hold shares):
+A description, but not value, of shares or securities in a company, undertaking or organisation that may be significant to, of relevance to, or bear upon, the work or operation of the devolved public body:

 Gifts and hospitality

-Details of any gifts and hospitality received within your current term of appointment of office:
+Details of any gifts and hospitality received within their current term of appointment of office:

 Non-financial interests